Planning a Church Service

 If an error occurs that gets through all your planning, rehearsal, and “soft” solutions, all you can do is be as specific as possible about next Sunday—”Here’s what we’ll do next time to prevent something like that from happening.”

-You can simply plan the best you can by looking back and do your best to prevent unforeseen incidents from happening again through further strategizing and rehearsal.
+You can simply plan the best you can by using planning protocol and planning tools, and doing your best to prevent unforeseen incidents from happening again through further strategizing and rehearsal.

 Don’t stay married to your plan so much that it can’t adapt to the real needs of your church as they arise.